 We use your email to respond appropriately.
 This may be to respond to you, to address issues you identify, to further improve our web site, or to forward the email to another agency for appropriate action.
 Survey information is used for the purpose designated.

 If you use a Representative's or Senator’s email form, the address you provide is used to determine your voting district.
-The address and content that you submit via the member’s email form are forwarded to the receiving member.
-Your name, address, and the content of your message are not retained on legislative systems for any other purpose.
+The address and content you submit via the member’s email form are forwarded to the receiving member.

 Personal Information and Choice